markdoc/docs/pages/docs/syntax.md

 ## Nodes

 Nodes are elements that Markdoc inherits from Markdown.
-See our [node documentation](/docs/nodes) for more details.
+For more details or to learn how to customize nodes, check out our [Nodes documentation](/docs/nodes).

 {% side-by-side %}